 |

-a relatively unknown performer he appeared on our 'second stage'
+unknown performer he appeared on our 'second stage' which was in the

-which was in the Village Hall in Habberley.
+Village Hall in Habberley.

-After this performance we were told by many people who saw him that
+After this performance we were told by

-he should be on the main stage so we invited him back the following
+many people who saw him that he should be on the main stage so we

-year where he took the place by storm and has been a stalwart of
+invited him back the following year where he took the place by storm

-Shrewkfest ever since!
+and has been a stalwart of Shrewkfest ever since!

 Timeless humour and unmatched